Capitol Police rejected offers of federal help to quell mob

 Army Secretary Ryan McCarthy said that as the rioting was underway, it became clear that the Capitol Police were overrun.
 But he said there was no contingency planning done in advance for what forces could do in case of a problem at the Capitol because Defense Department help was turned down.
 “They’ve got to ask us, the request has to come to us,” said McCarthy.

-Sen. Chuck Schumer, D-N.Y., the incoming majority leader, said he will fire the Senate sergeant-at-arms.

-The U.S. Capitol had been closed to the public since March because of the COVID-19 pandemic that has killed more than 350,000 people.
-But normally, the building is open to the public and lawmakers pride themselves on their availability to their constituents.
+The U.S. Capitol had been closed to the public since March because of the COVID-19 pandemic, which has now killed more than 360,000 people in the U.S. But normally, the building is open to the public and lawmakers pride themselves on their availability to their constituents.

 There were signs for weeks that violence could strike on Jan.
 6, when Congress convened for a joint session to finish counting the Electoral College votes that would confirm Democrat Joe Biden had won the presidential election.